rs2345/Java_Programing/README.md

 programs that I have completed in class.
 To see what the intended final results were, please view the associated power point slides provided, with permission, by my programming professor.

+With challenging assignments, I am typically heavy on the comments.
+I like to expose my thoughts and paths of thinking to show I how I tackle coding problems.
+Inside each program, you will typically see the following:

+  -Thoughts on the program
+  -Areas of focus
+  -Areas of improvements

+Throughout my code you can also find console toolkits that I develop to help with debugging.
+Depending on the size of console logs, I comment out certain toolkits to keep the console clean with relevent information.

+Below I will list out the programs that have been uploaded with relevant insights for what to expect.

+<b>Banking Application</b>

 The Main Bank Application has two dependancies that need to be available to each other.
 (Personal Project)

-Banking Application

 With many programming courses mentioning the project of a bank application, I decided to concieve my own idea of a bank app with the features and functialities that I wanted to learn.
 This program has had many areas of focus and I will list the outcomes I was hoping to acheive and what features I want to learn about and implement into my code.

-COVID Research
+<b>COVID Research</b>

 This was an assignment that was given by my Professor in Java 101.
-It
+It involves writing/reading/analysis of data files that hold diametric values of covid particles.
+The user will be able to input diameters and find multiple outputs such as min/max, mean, and standard deviation.

+Requirements for this program is available in the power point deck provided by the professor.

 -Ricky